ligato/docs/docs/plugins/vpp-plugins.md

 response, err := client.Update(context.Background(), &configurator.UpdateRequest{Update: config, FullResync: true})
 ```

+---

+### L3 Cross Connects

+The VPP agent supports the L3 cross connect (L3xc) feature.
+It applies the xconnect paradigm for IPv4 or IPv6 packets by cross connecting all ingress traffic received on an L3-configured interface to an outbound L3 FIB path.

+**References**

+- [L3xc Proto][l3xc-proto]
+- [l3xc model][l3-models]

+The L3xc proto references an ingress IP interface, and outbound path composed of an outgoing interface, next_hop IP address, weight and preference.

+Note that the same function could be achieved with a dedicated VRF table with a default route.
+The L3xc is more efficient in both memory and CPU consumption.

+---

+### VRF

+The L3 plugin supports a special VRF table for use in controlling flow-based forwarding.

+**References**

+- [VRF table proto][vrf-proto]
+- [VRF table model][L3-models]

+The VRF table proto defines an ID, protocol setting for IPv4 or IPv6, optional label description, and flow hashing settings.

+---

-## IPSec plugin
+## IPSec Plugin

-The IPSec plugin handles the configuration of **security policy databases** (SPD) and **security associations** (SA) in VPP.
-Note that the IPSec tunnel interfaces are not part of the IPSec plugin but instead are supported by the [VPP interface plugin][interface-model].
+The IPSec plugin handles the configuration of **Security Policy Databases** (SPD) and **Security Associations** (SA) in VPP.

+!!!
+Note
+ The IPsec plugin does not handle IPSec tunnel programming.
+This supported by the IPIP_TUNNEL with ipsec.TunnelProtection.
+The IPSEC_TUNNEL interface has been deprecated.

+---

-### Security policy database
+### Security Policy Database

-Security policy database (SPD) specifies policies that determine the disposition of all the inbound or outbound IP traffic from either the host or the security gateway.
+The SPD specifies the policies that determine the disposition of all the inbound or outbound IP traffic from either the host or the security gateway.
 The SPD is bound to an SPD interface and contains a list of policy entries in a table.
-Every policy entry points to a VPP security association.
-SPD is defined in the common [IPSec model][ipsec-model].
+Every policy entry points to an IPsec security association (SA).

+**References**

+- [SPD Proto][ipsec-proto]
+- [SPD Model][ipsec-model]

 The SPD defines its own unique index within VPP.
 The user has an option to set their own index in the `uint32` range.
-The index is a mandatory field in the model because it serves as a unique identifier for the vpp-agent as it is a part of the SPD key.
+The index is a mandatory field in the model because it serves as a unique identifier for the VPP agent as it is a part of the SPD key.

 !!!
 Note
     Pay special attention when defining an index in the model.
 Despite the fact the field uses a `string` format, it only accepts plain numbers.
-Attempts to set any non-numeric characters will result in an error.
+Attempts to set non-numeric characters will result in an error.

-Every policy entry has field `sa_index`.
-This is the SA reference in the SPD.
+Every policy entry field includes `sa_index` used in the SPD for reference to the SPD.
 The field is mandatory and a missing value will generate a configuration error.

 The SPD defines two bindings: SA and the interface.
-The interface binding is important since VPP needs to create an empty SPD first and this cannot be done without it.
-All the policy entries are configured after that, where the SA is expected to exist.
+The interface binding is important since VPP needs to create an empty SPD first.
+This requires an interface binding.
+After that, all policy entries are configured, where the SA is expected to exist.

-**Configuration example**

-**1. Using the key-value database** put the proto-modelled data with the correct key for security policy databases to the database ([key reference][key-reference]).
+**SPD Configuration Examples**

+**KV Data Store**

+Put the SPD data into an etcd data store using the [SPD key][key-reference].

-Example data:
+Example Data:
 ```json
 {
   "index":"1",